 The "Other" category on your iPhone and iPad is basically where all of your caches, settings preferences, saved messages, voice memos, and… well, other data is stored.
 For the most part, it doesn't mean anything, and if you have plenty of storage space on your iPhone or iPad, you don't have to worry about it.
 If you're running low on space, however, and are hoping to free up space by finding and removing Other files from your iPhone or iPad, there are some tricks you can follow to purge unneeded content.

-There is no simple way to identify and remove data in the Other storage category.
+Unfortunately, even in iOS 15, ther's no simple way to identify and remove data in the Other storage category.
 With a bit of patience, you can reduce the amount of space it takes up on your iPhone or iPad.
 Follow the steps below to get started.

 How to check your iPhone or iPad's storage space